HONK! U – A Conference Celebrating 20 Years of Street Music Activism (2025)

 Distler Auditorium

-- Reebee Garofalo, HONK!
-Festival Committee, Emeritus Professor, UMass Boston
+• Reebee Garofalo, HONK!
+Festival Committee, Good Trouble Brass Band, Somerville, MA, Emeritus Professor, UMass Boston

-- “Brassroots Democracy and Reconstruction-Era Black Brass Bands” – Ben Arson, Assistant Professor of Music, Brucknell University
+• “Brassroots Democracy and Reconstruction-Era Black Brass Bands” – Ben Barson, Assistant Professor of Music, Bucknell University

-- “The Culture of New Orleans: Second Lines and Brass Bands” – Edward Buckner, president of the Original Big Seven Social Aid and Pleasure Club and founder of the Original Big Seven Culture and Heritage, New Orleans, LA
+• “The Culture of New Orleans: Second Lines and Brass Bands” – Edward Buckner, president of the Original Big Seven Social Aid and Pleasure Club and founder of the Original Big Seven Culture and Heritage Division, New Orleans, LA

-- Sarah Bennett & John Mayer, Leftist Marching Band, Portsmith, NH
+• Sarah Bennett and John Mayer, Leftist Marching Band, Portsmith, NH

 Afternoon Sessions